 “Uh, they’re dating?”

 Phichit put down his fork with a frustrated sigh.
-“Yuuri, you’ve known everything about him since day one, how can you not know this?
+“Yuuri, how can you not know this?
 They’ve been dating for, like, a month?”

 Yuuri laid his head on the table with a thud.
 Really, really not fair.